leikareipa/kelpo/README.md

 Interface code provides the `kelpo_interface_s` struct populated via `kelpo_create_interface()` with functions that allow a client application to operate a given Kelpo renderer.

-Public functions and variables in interface code use the `kelpo_` prefix.
+Exposed functions in interface code use the `kelpo_` prefix.

 ### Auxiliary